 You'll probably visit a few different wedding venues before you find the one you want to marry at.
+After all, from rustic venues to unusual venues, there's so much to choose from!

 There'll be a huge amount of information to take away at each viewing and it's easy to realise you forgot to ask lots of important questions.